sBaildon/sbaildon.com/content/writings/irl_pos/index.md

 Grab a friend or second phone and test the payment.

-When you've confirmed everything works, change your dictionary values to the production equivalents
+When you've confirmed everything works, change the dictionary values to your production equivalents

-* I recommend a `404` or page you don't own for the `cancel_url` so you know the payment failed.
-If your customer can show you your own landing page after payment, you know it was successful.
+\* *I recommend a `404` or page you don't own for the `cancel_url` so you know the payment failed.
+If your customer can show you your own landing page after payment, you know it was successful.*

 ## Wrap Up